scandipwa/email-fix/README.md

 ScandiPWA_EmailFix
 ===

-1.0.0 - 2020-04-03

-     - Added the fix provided by Magento for email sending logic
+     - Added the fix provided by Magento for email sending issue - when sending Email via SES AWS service an error appears: "554 Transaction failed: Expected disposition, got =".
+To be removed in magento version 2.3.5.